ronnielutaro/ronnielutaro.github.io/README.md

 ### Overview

-This repository powers the [Official Website](https://ronnielutalo.github.io) for Ronnie Lutalo.
+This repository powers the [Official Website](https://ronnielutalo.github.io) for Ronnie Lutaro.
 Software Engineer & Consultant Building Technology in Africa & helping Founders do the same.
 This is where I write all my Thoughts on software and building products.

 With over 5+ years of experience in the technology industry, I've worked extensively on different products with various product teams across East Africa as a Software Engineer at companies such as Andela, served as a Community Technical Lead at Open-Source Community Africa - Kampala, driving collaborative projects and community initiatives.
 Additionally, worked as a Consultant with the United Nations (UN Women) to implement the second phase of the African Girls Can Code Initiative (AGCCI) in Uganda.